blockchain-elite/ULCDocumentsCore/docs/ULCDocKernel/MultiRoles.rst

       operatorsForChange = 1;
   }

-By default, the creator of the smart contract is the owner and everything is configurated to work with only one confirmation.

-Variables available
+Variables
 -------------------

+Bellow are the variables used by the smart contract for operator management:

 ::